Peter pepper: Sexually suggestive appearance

 The unusual appearance of the peter pepper inspires descriptive names such as "penis pepper" and "Chilly Willy/Willy Chilly."
-According to the book Peppers: the domesticated Capsicums, the peppers naturally contort into "a miniature replica of the circumcised male organ."
+According to the book Peppers: the domesticated Capsicums, the peppers naturally contort into "a miniature replica of the uncircumcised male organ."
 The uniquely-shaped chilis were named "the most pornographic pepper" by Organic Gardening Magazine.
 The peter pepper is a product of selective breeding.

 In the book Temptations: Igniting the Pleasure and Power of Aphrodisiacs, the pepper is called a "very hot Latin lover" who "likes to brag about his size and heat."

 Cultivation and use

 In Backwoods Home Magazine, Alice Brantley Yeager describes the process of growing peter peppers: "The best growing conditions involve a sunny spot in the garden, moderately rich soil and the same amount of water you’d give any other pepper plant when drought threatens."
 It is recommended to use a seed starter for a better result, but if a seed starter is not available, the seeds could be planted "in a plastic or clay pot in a sunny window".